Ricardian-Fabric/Simple-Terms/README.md

     901 : "Only the deployer can call this."
     902 : "Invalid terms."
     903 : "You must accept the terms first."

+### Publish

+To publish the dependency

+    npm login

+    npm publish